openpracticelibrary/openpracticelibrary/src/pages/practice/team-canvas.md

   Using Team Canvas ultimately leads to improved collaboration, better decision-making, and successful project outcomes.
 howTo: >-
   1. **Step 1: Access the Team Canvas Template**

-     1. Log in to your Team Canvas account.
+     1. Get a copy of the Team Canvas template, or create one yourself.
      2. Create a new canvas or select an existing template to work with.

      **Step 2: Familiarize Yourself with Sections**